qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Table/form mode
 ===============

-QGIS provides two mode views to easily manipulate data in the attribute table: the |openTable| Table view and the |formView| Form view.
+QGIS provides two view modes to easily manipulate data in the attribute table: the |openTable| Table view and the |formView| Form view.
 You can switch from one to other by clicking the convenient icon at the bottom right of the dialog.